dapr/java-sdk/examples/src/main/java/io/dapr/examples/secrets/README.md

 ```
 ### Setting Vault locally

-Before getting into the application code, follow these steps in order to setup a local instance of Vault.
+Before getting into the application code, follow these steps in order to set up a local instance of Vault.
 This is needed for the local instances.
 Steps are:

 1. navigate to the [examples] with `cd examples`
 2. Run `docker-compose -f ./src/main/java/io/dapr/examples/secrets/docker-compose-vault.yml up -d` to run the container locally